• Skip to main content

 SOY FACTORY

 We then drove to the soy factory where we had an afternoon lunch with many of the members of BUWEA.
-Regina took us around, and we started the tour with the cornerstone dedicated to MPA.
+Regina took us around, and we started the tour with the cornerstone dedicated to Microfinancing Partners in Africa.
 Then she showed us how the soy milk is made and also the yogurt.
 We continued on the tour to see how they have drying racks for different fruits which are than packaged and sold.
 Then she told us about one of the newer projects – making charcoal brickets out of the cardboard they collect from the streets, sawdust, and water, mixed with a little bit of clay.
 This is all soaked in water, hand squeezed, and dried.
 This is a good substitute for wood or gas.
 Then we went to the bakery, met the women who do the baking.
 Then we saw where they roast pork once a week and sell pork in the town.
 We went to their two fish ponds, one with tilapia and another with a different fish for which we do not know the English name.
 From there we walked to the day care.
 Since it was Saturdy, only a few children were there, and they sang to us, “Welcome, Visitors!”

 To our astonished eyes, we went to the foundation of the two classrooms that are being built.
 To our surprise, Regina’s foresight made her add a third room for storage and/or a small residence.
 It’s like having a basement.
 She believes the new buildings will be done under budget by March.
 We are whole-heartedly thankful for the grant from the Precious Blood Sisters of Dayton which made this building possible.

 We went back to the soy factory where we were served delicious cake.
 We then unpacked the luggage that we brought which had 119 water filters.
 Toni showed Regina and her team the water filters which they had previously on a zoom video conference shown how to use.
 There was so much feeling of a miracle to know that children and adults would have clean water and that these Sawyer filters would purify 99.9% of any of the dirtiest water.
 It is truly a miracle!
 Clean water!
 Before, when all the bacteria went into their systems, the result was diseases like typhoid and cholera.
 There is a whole program developed by Water with Blessings on how the filters will be used.
 One filter will be used to filter water for four families.
-MPA is piloting the program with BUWEA to incorporate a “pay it forward” model.
+Microfinancing Partners in Africa is piloting the program with BUWEA to incorporate a “pay it forward” model.
 Much more on this in the future.

 We also brought material to be used for dignity pads for the young girls starting their periods who before this would miss one week of school each month.